 United World Wrestling announced recently how the organization has updated its “uniform” design in an attempt to appease the IOC’s (International Olympic Committee) recommendations on “innovation”.
 Much of the thought behind this singlet alteration stems from nations exhibiting an increasing desire for customization.

 The idea is to allow for the main colors of each nation, as well non-intrusive graphics, to be featured more prominently while also offering officials (and fans) the same ability to distinguish wrestlers according to the standard red and blue criteria.
 The Olympics likely factored heavily in this decision.
 Each Olympiad for wrestling represents the one time every four years when casual viewers who usually don’t watch the sport to gain a brief, but hopefully lasting education.

-The problem with this topic is that it leads to a giant rabbit hole of discourse regarding uniform requirements.
-There has been a whole lot of heavy talk for a few years now about how international wrestling should do away with singlets and adopt the grappling/MMA look of board shorts and rash guards.
-With mixed martial arts so popular and submission grappling tournaments such a hotbed of post-wrestling participation, it is natural for these two worlds to collide.
-Is there an aesthetic advantage to shirts and shorts?
-Who knows?
-I’m not doing the research on it.
+One byproduct of this topic is that it leads to a potential rabbit hole of discourse regarding other uniform configurations.
+Plenty of talk has taken place the past few years in the United States specifically — and mostly from fans who are not as familiar with Greco or the Olympic styles, period — about adopting the grappling/MMA look of board shorts and rash guards.
+With mixed martial arts still feverishly popular and submission grappling tournaments a hotbed of post-wrestling participation, it is natural for these two worlds to collide.
+But those worlds need to remain separate from Greco-Roman wrestling at the highest level of the sport.